By Courtney Trenwith

 “We’re building on this natural strength of Dubai at the end of the day,” he said.

 “There’s a lot of ups to building the tallest office tower.
 It gives me personally the good conscious and comfort that we at DMCC and JLT did our utmost best to provide office space to all the multi-national companies and no one can say we built too little or you could have built more.

-“Building the tallest office tower makes that statement – you’re there and had the opportunity.”For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“Building the tallest office tower makes that statement – you’re there and had the opportunity.”finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.